 - Have a single point of contact.
 Ideally, you want your contact with the freelancers to be one person.
 Building a relationship with a quality freelancer takes time, and keeping things simple and direct will help build trust.
 Additionally, having one person managing freelancers means you have someone who will learn their strengths and weaknesses, and knows their current workload – both of which are very important for designing a smooth content outsourcing process.

 - Use collaboration tools.
 Multiple projects, multiple writers, different time zones, multiple assignments at the same time – when you mix all of these things together you get a concoction that that might be hard on your stomach.
-To find a recipe for success, use tools like Slack/Skype and Google Docs to create an effective communication flow between people who are writing the content and the people who are reviewing it.
+To find a recipe for success, use tools like Surfer and Google Docs to create an effective communication flow between the people who are writing the content and the people who are polishing and optimizing it.

 How to work with freelance writers